Best Forex Brokers Singapore

 |

 Singapore traders can trade forex via the Monetary Authority of Singapore (MAS) regulated forex and CFD brokers.
-Only regulated forex brokers are considered safe or low-risk.
+It is best to trade with only regulated forex brokers as they are mandated to protect funds deposited by the customer/traders.
 They can legally accept forex traders in Singapore.

 In this review, we have compared forex brokers that are regulated by the MAS.
 Our comparison is based on safety, fees, and other trading conditions.